gvwilson/sensibleadventures/shapers/story.md

         -   *Its leds dimmed for a moment as if it was closing its eyes to think, then brightened.
 "Tonight."*
 3. You Have to Listen!
     -   Maddy has a flashback to the bot attack in which her father disappeared
+        -   Maddy was supposed to watch Sindy
+        -   Sindy got away looking for their parents
+        -   Their father distracted the bots in order to save her
     -   Argument
         -   She gets angry at Dockety and hits it
         -   Gumption stops her: "We have to warn everyone."